Seagate/cortx-k8s/README.md

 ## CORTX on Kubernetes Prerequisites

+For additional discussion on infrastructure prerequisites in support of other Kubernetes capabilities prior to installing CORTX, please reference the [Prerequisite use cases for deploying CORTX on Kubernetes](doc/prereq-deploy-use-cases.md) guide.

 1.  **[Helm](https://helm.sh/)**

     CORTX on Kubernetes is provided via Helm Charts.
 As such, you will need Helm installed locally to deploy CORTX on Kubernetes.
 You can find the specific installation instructions for your local platform via the [Installing Helm](https://helm.sh/docs/intro/install/) section of the official Helm documentation.